 Hedges have many uses: they can be used for screening, for defining external and internal boundaries, for shelter, for security, for wildlife, or for a design feature such as partitioning off a section of the garden.
 Who needs a wall or a fence when you can have a living hedge?

-Here at Clifton Nurseries we offer a selection of pot grown hedging plants, rootballed hedging plants and instant hedging plants for those who require a hedge without the wait.
-We also offer a great selection of bare root transplants - hazel, dogwood, guilder rose and spindle – perfect for creating your own native hedge that will attract wildlife and enrich the environment.
+Here at Clifton Nurseries we offer a selection of pot grown hedging plants and rootballed hedging plants as well as instant hedging plants for those who require a hedge without the wait.

 Preparation for Planting a Hedge